awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/fsx-for-lustre/README.md

 python utils/auto-fsx-setup.py --region $CLUSTER_REGION --cluster $CLUSTER_NAME --fsx_file_system_name $CLAIM_NAME --fsx_security_group_name $SECURITY_GROUP_TO_CREATE
 ```

 4. The script above takes care of creating the `PersistentVolume (PV)` which is a cluster scoped resource.
-In order to create the `PersistentVolumeClaim (PVC)` you can either use the yaml file provided in this directory or use the Kubeflow UI directly.
-The PVC needs to be in the namespace you will be accessing it from.
-Replace the `kubeflow-user-example-com` namespace specified the below with the namespace for your kubeflow user and edit the `fsx-for-lustre/static-provisioning/pvc.yaml` file accordingly.
+In order to create the `PersistentVolumeClaim (PVC)` you can either use the yaml file provided in this directory or use the Kubeflow UI directly but the PVC needs to be in the user namespace you will be accessing it from.
 ```
 yq e '.metadata.namespace = env(PVC_NAMESPACE)' -i $GITHUB_STORAGE_DIR/fsx-for-lustre/static-provisioning/pvc.yaml
 yq e '.metadata.name = env(CLAIM_NAME)' -i $GITHUB_STORAGE_DIR/fsx-for-lustre/static-provisioning/pvc.yaml